udayinbiswas/data-structures/Strings/README.md

 LowerCase = Add(UpperCase,32)

 ### Finding duplicates in String
-1. Hashing characters count in an array
+1. Hashing characters count in an integer array and check if there is any index with count>1

 > Array[s[i]-'a']+=1